kohesive/injekt/README.md

 }
 ```

-And once they are registered, anything else in the system can access them, for example as class properties they can be injekted using delegates:
+And once they are registered, anything else in the system can access them, for example as class properties they can be injekted using delegates (you should `import uy.kohesion.injekt.*` to get all delegates):

 ```kotlin
     val log: Logger by Delegates.injektLogger()